Falcon 9 FT (Falcon 9 v1.2)

 One Merlin 1D Vac engine is powering the second stage, also operating at its full thrust setting.
 This engine differs from the first stage engines as it is optimized for operation in vacuum featuring an extended nozzle with a high expansion ratio.
 Compared to the original M1D design, the M1D+ Vac has an even longer nozzle.
 It also is a turbopump-fed gas generator engine, operating at a chamber pressure of over 110 bar.

-Using an extended nozzle creates a high expansion ratio of greater than 117:1.
-M1D Vac has a high specific impulse of 340s that could be as high as 345s.
-It generates a total vacuum thrust of 934 Kilonewtons (95,240 Kilograms).
+Using an extended nozzle creates a high expansion ratio of 165:1.
+M1D Vac has a high specific impulse of 348 seconds and generates a total vacuum thrust of 934 Kilonewtons (95,240 Kilogram-force).
 The engine can support multiple ignitions to be able to fly a flexible mission profile in order to reach a variety of orbits and trajectories.
 The second stage TEA-TEB ignition system is fully redundant.

 The second stage is equipped with a Reaction Control System for three axis-control during coast phases and roll control during burns.
 The Falcon 9 FT uses a cold-gas attitude control system employing a number of Nitrogen thrusters that can support extended mission durations to high-energy trajectories.